 Experimenting with various noncomedogenic oils will help you determine which types are best for you and how you can use them most effectively on your skin.
 There are many noncomedogenic oils.
 Here’s a list of some that you may want to try:

 Grapeseed oil varies in color, based on the type of grapes it’s derived from.
-It’s high in antioxidants, linoleic acid, and vitamin E. A study in 2016 on animals indicated that grapeseed oil may be beneficial in wound care, too.
+It’s high in antioxidants, linoleic acid, and vitamin E. A on animals indicated that grapeseed oil may be beneficial in wound care, too.

 Sunflower seed oil